 XF is particular about a component's attachment to an edge, so selection must be specific in order to determine the width of a distributed component.
 The picker tools (, , ) associated with a circuit component's endpoints enable users to select the vertices, edges, and faces that compose the geometry.
 When properly attached to an edge, the endpoint's text indicates that it is either on edge or center of edge.

-If both endpoints are attached to an edge, the circuit component is distributed across the positive, (+), endpoint.
-By default, the second endpoint is positive.
+If both endpoints are attached to an edge, the circuit component is distributed across the second endpoint.

 When placing and viewing a distributed component in 3-D CAD view, a green box indicates the area over which the component is distributed.
 The box's width is equal to the length of the edge to which the component endpoint is connected.
 A lumped component is a green wire connecting the two endpoints.